 - If you are not obligated to the University’s two-year, on-campus living requirement (new transfer students) and you plan to live off campus, please check the appropriate box on the online Housing and Meal Plan Application.
-You will receive an email to your Syracuse University account from the Housing, Meal Plan, and ID Card Service Center in August informing you when you will be able to access your My Housing page, which is where you can purchase a dining plan, as well as SUpercard FOOD and PLUS account options.
+You will receive an email to your Syracuse University account from the Housing, Meal Plan, and ID Card Service Center in August informing you when you will be able to access your self-service page, which is where you can purchase a meal plan, as well as Dining Dollars and ‘CUSE Cash.

 - The Office of Off-Campus and Commuter Services (OCCS) will provide you with support, information, and resource referrals throughout your off-campus housing experience.

 This area includes three residence halls (Skyhalls), as well as furnished apartments and townhouses.
 Transfer students live in the Skyhalls or apartments with other transfers or returning upper-class students.

 South Campus is located a mile from Main Campus.
 A shuttle bus runs to and from Main Campus and throughout South Campus approximately every 15 minutes.

 - The apartments have full kitchens.
 Students need to supply their own cooking utensils and microwave ovens.